agzun/agzun.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Pervasive Data Science
-  - Machine Learning
+  - Artificial Intelligence of Things
+  - Internet of Things
-  - IoT
+  - Artificial Intelligence

 # Education to show in About widget
 education: